microsoft/quick-authentication/docs/quick-authentication-how-to.md

 By default, when a user clicks on the button, it opens a popup.
 You can configure the button.
 After user enters their credentials in the popup, they get user sign-in information in a JavaScript callback present in their web page.
 This is called the "popup" mode.

 It is also possible to configure your application for [redirect mode](#redirect-mode).
-In this case, when a user clicks on the button, there is full page redirection to MSA sign-in page.
-After user enters credentials successfully on MSA sign-in page, there is a `POST` to your server, as opposed to a call to your Javascript callback.
-Your server needs to use information present in `POST` and do additional work to get user account information.
+In this case, when a user clicks on the button, there is full page redirection to the MSA sign-in page.
+After user enters credentials successfully on the MSA sign-in page, a `POST` request will be sent to your server, as opposed to a call to your Javascript callback.
+Your server needs to use information present in `POST` request and do additional work to get user account information.
 Check [this section](#redirect-mode) for more details.

 All browsers support a configurable sign-in button and prompt provided by Quick Authentication called the _standard sign-in experience_.
 Microsoft Edge supports an _enhanced sign-in experience_, which is also configurable.

-In _enhanced sign-in experience_, the sign-in process is completed without the user needing to explicitly enter their credentials.
+In the _enhanced sign-in experience_, the sign-in process is completed without the user needing to explicitly enter their credentials.

 - **Standard sign-in experience** - Quick Authentication shows the _standard_ sign-in button and prompt to users not signed in to Microsoft Edge or that are using a another browser.